blazux/Live/README.md

 # Hello fellow linux user !

-Blazux Live CD is just a test, DON'T USE IT !
+Blazux Live CD is just made for fun, DON'T USE IT !
 Seriously, just don't.

 If you're still reading :
  - it's just a modified version of the Arch Linux install disk, if you want to install Arch Linux use the official disk not Blazux.